Nuitka/Nuitka/Developer_Manual.rst

   - The walk should initially be single pass, that means it does not maintain the history.

-.. note:: Warning

-   With this, the order of node walking becomes vital to correctness.
-The evaluation order of the generated code is now absolutely needed.

-   This may carry bug potential.
-We will need tests that cover this.

 Discussing with examples
 ------------------------